 As a general rule, if the sensor has two wires that are the same color, these two wires are for the heater, and may be hooked up either way.
 Bosch's wire coloring system is the most common, and looks like this:

-Color
+Function Color

-Black
+Signal Black

-Gray
+Sensor ground Gray

-White
+Heater White

-White
+Heater White

 However, there are several other color schemes out there; if you run into a different set of colors, consult a factory wiring diagram for your vehicle.